 - If I could change one thing about the way I handle money, it would be….

 “Having regular conversations about money and making plans on how to use it and manage it helps you avoid having big arguments about money by allowing you to bring up ideas and plans before they are critical.
 Understanding that you and your partner are likely to have different ideas on how to approach anything, including money, and then making that okay before an argument arises, takes the emotional punch out of the disagreement.”

 Cherie Lowe, author of Slaying the Debt Dragon and blogger at Queen of Free, also emphasized the importance of good communication: “The short answer is that money problems rank among the top reasons why married couples call it quits.
-In particular, we’ve focused in on how financial issues in a marriage lead to problems with intimacy in our next book.
-Ever have a hot steamy night of passion after your last money fight with your spouse?
-Um, no. The problems feed each other and eventually cause a lack of togetherness and paralyze relationships.
+The problems feed each other and eventually cause a lack of togetherness and paralyze relationships.